DimitarChristoff/pre-loader/README.md

 ## Pipeline vs parallel

 Optionally, you can control how the loading takes place.
-You can either let the browser resolve the resurce handling or you could stick to using a single thread with pipelining (each image that completes calls the next one in the stack).
+You can either let the browser resolve the resource handling or you could stick to using a single thread with pipelining (each image that completes calls the next one in the stack).

 ```javascript
 new preLoader(['image1.jpg', 'http://domain.com/image2.jpg'], {